nicrivard/Date-ranges/README.md

-# week-range.py
+# Date ranges.py
-Python script to display this or next week as a range.
+Python scripts to display different dates and ranges.
+For use with Espanso keyboard shortcuts.